Witchcraft : A History in Thirteen Trials by Marion Gibson 9781398508538

 Witchcraft: A History in Thirteen Trials by Professor Marion Gibson is a captivating exploration that delves into the dark and fascinating world of witchcraft trials.
-This meticulously researched narrative will enchant readers, weaving together thirteen pivotal trials that illuminate the global saga of witch-hunts and their enduring impact.
+This meticulously researched narrative will enchant readers, weaving together thirteen pivotal trials that illuminate the global saga of witchcraft, making it a must-read for history enthusiasts and casual readers alike.

 Sherlock & Pages is a little bookshop with a big heart.
 We are based in Frome, Somerset, England and curate lists of books in the areas we are passionate about – landscape, nature, history, and heritage.
 In short, the conservation of all we’ve inherited and all we are responsible to pass on.
 We aim to inspire and be inspired, to form a literary culture of care and passion about this precious planet we call home.